 Read our full Arlo Baby review.

 The M6T streams to an app on your smartphone, and we found the Wi-Fi-enabled video streaming to be clear, even in low light.
 The two-way speaker offered above-average audio in all conditions, and we like how we could play lullabies preinstalled on the iBaby mobile app to lull a child to sleep.
-In March, iBaby Labs released a firmware update correcting a security flaw found in one of its newer models, the iBaby Monitor M6S, which alleviates a potential concern about these baby monitors.

 Read our full iBaby Monitor M6T review.